 Students are instructed to contact their professor/instructor/coach in the event they need to miss class, etc. due to an illness, injury or emergency.
 All decisions about the impact of an absence, as well as any arrangements for making up work, rest with the instructors.
 Student Health Services (SHS) does not provide medical excuses for short-term absences due to illness or injury.
 When a medical-related absence persists beyond five days, SHS will work with students to provide appropriate documentation.
-When a student is hospitalized or has a serious, ongoing illness or injury, SHS will, at the student's request and with the student's consent, communicate with the student's instructors via the Vice President for Student Affairs and may communicate with the student's Assistant Dean and/or the Student Ability Success Center.
+When a student is hospitalized or has a serious, ongoing illness or injury, SHS will, at the student's request and with the student's consent, communicate with the student's Assistant Dean and/or the Student Ability Success Center.